jimbonlemu/jimbonlemu/README.md

 - 👀 I’m interested in Flutter, GetX, get_cli
 - 🌱 I’m currently learning Flutter,Dart, GetX Patterns
 - 💞️ I’m looking to collaborate Flutter Project Beginner
-- 📫 How to reach me ig: yhnes_pambudi
+- 📫 How to reach me ig: zhenzai_

 <!---
 jimbonlemu/jimbonlemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.